The Hempe Guide to Lower Back Pain

 Alternatively, if the pain persists, it may indicate other issues which require treatment from a specialist.
 So if you are experiencing the pain over a number of weeks and it is not getting better, it's always best to check with a medical profession.

-Lower back pain is a very common condition and it affects around 80% of adults at some point in their lives so it has a huge impact on society each year.
+You're not alone in your suffering, it's a very common condition and it affects the vast majority of adults at some point in their lives and has a huge impact on society each year.

 There are many reasons that we get lower back pain including illness, muscle strain, or stress and it is always a pain that we should take seriously but very often it will go away on it's own.